Airwave Solutions

 Airwave Solutions Ltd. is a British mobile communication company that operates the Airwave network, a mobile communications network used by Great Britain's emergency services.
 The Airwave network is based on the specialist Terrestrial Trunked Radio (TETRA) specification.
 Airwave was acquired by Motorola Solutions in February 2016 and now operates as a wholly owned subsidiary.

 The Airwave network is due to be replaced by the LTE-based Emergency Services Network in 2026.

 History

 Airwave was established in 2000 by BT as BT Airwave.
-BT Airwave (established to build, implement and manage the radio network in the UK) along with BT Quadrant (responsible for UK sales, marketing, solutions and service) secured a Public Private Partnership (PPP) contract worth £2.5bn to supply of Professional Mobile Radio (PMR) communications to the police and other ‘blue light’ services.
+BT Airwave along with BT Quadrant secured a Public Private Partnership (PPP) contract worth £2.5bn to supply of Professional Mobile Radio (PMR) communications to the police and other ‘blue light’ services.